Stochastic unravelings for Heisenberg picture and trace-nonpreserving dynamics: Proof of the reverse jumps

 \section{Proof of the reverse jumps}

-The jump rates $\gamma_j$ can be decomposed into a positive and negative part $\gamma_j^\pm = \frac12(\abs{\gamma_j}\pm\gamma_j)$.
-The presence of negative rates does not alter the deterministic nor the creation/disappearance of copies, therefore it is sufficient to show that the jump process reproduces on average the jump term of the ME \eqref{eq:ME}.
+The jump rates $\xi_j$ of the \heis picture unravelings can be decomposed into a positive and negative part $\xi_j^\pm = \frac12(\abs{\xi_j}\pm\xi_j)$.
+The presence of negative rates does not alter the deterministic nor the creation/disappearance of copies, therefore it is sufficient to show that the jump process reproduces on average the jump term of the ME \eqref{eq:ME_Heis}.
 The average jump process reads \cite{Breuer2008}

 The first term of r.h.s. is the jump term of the ME for positive rates.
 In order to show the agreement on average with the ME, one needs to compute the average jump evolution of the unnormalized state